Rush Logo Rush Mac Install Instructions

 cd /usr/local

-WARNING: As with all daemons and their config files, do *not* install the rush directory or binaries on an NFS drive.
+• Do *not* install the rush directory completely on an NFS drive.

-Keep rush binaries and config files local on each machine.
+Install it in a local directory on each machine.
 Here is why.

-It should contain the names of all hosts that participate in rendering.
-See Hosts File for descriptions of each field.
+It should contain the hostnames of all machines that will be rendering or submitting jobs, in addition to the license server.
+See Hosts File for a description of this file's format.

-4) Install the license that was emailed to you into /usr/local/rush/etc/license.dat.
+5. Install the license that was emailed to you as /usr/local/rush/etc/license.dat

 • Disable the OSX firewall.